rpazyaquian/wdi_4_rails_mini_project_cloner/notes.md

 * The Post is added to the news feed.
 * The Post shows up at the top.
 * The User can subsequently Comment on the post.
+* The User can also up or down vote a Comment.

 A **User** can submit a **Post** and leave a **Comment** on the **Post**.

+Models:

+  * User
+    * use Devise for this!
+    * has a name
+    * has many Posts
+    * has many Comments
+  * Post
+    * has a title
+    * has a link
+    * has text(?)
+    * has many Comments
+  * Comment
+    * has text
+    * has points
+    * can also have its own Comments...recursive!

+Focus on getting the resources/database/API down first, and THEN worry about the views.
+Get a command-line version working first.